 - Finally, we get a random sample from the dataset.
 You can choose any 5 or 10 as your random sample from the list.

-2. Select a Random Sample from a Population Using Formulas
+2. Applying Excel Formula to Select Random Sample from Population

 - First, select the cell where you want to apply the RANDBETWEEN.
 Write the following formula in the formula box.